ODIN-fire/odin-rs/odin_book/src/sys_crates.md

 As the name implies ODIN *system crates* provide functionality that is not directly associated to a specific application domain such as weather or even the general topic of disaster management.
 Most of them can be used for non-ODIN applications.

-ODIN system crates can be divided into 3 categories:
+ODIN system crates can be divided into the following categories:

 ## ODIN development